Skip to Main Content

 Accessing GIS Software at Pennsylvania State University

 Computers in the library managed by Penn State Information Technology offer a variety of software applications.
 A list of software is available through the IT Computer Lab Software webpage.
-A number of software programs also are available via remote access, so that you have access to the tools you need, no matter your location.
+Students and Instructors have access to the Penn State WebLabs for remote software use.

-All student computers on library computers at all campuses have access to ArcGIS software (100 concurrent users).
+All student computers on library computers at all campuses have access to ArcGIS software.

 Accessing the current desktop version of ArcGIS